averystraumann/crystalcraft/README.md

   - ore spawns underground in snowy, frozen, and ice biomes
   - cows spawn in snowy, frozen, and ice biomes
   - white opal milk gives night vision effect for about a minute and a half

+peridot:
+  - armor gives luck effect
+  - sword gives weakness effect to target mob
+  - ore spawns underground in swamp and mangrove swamp biomes
+  - cows spawn in swamp and mangrove swamp biomes
+  - white opal milk gives luck effect for about a minute and a half